hojinYang/whispertalk/README.md

-**WhisperTalk**
+**WhisperTalk🔊**

+**Demo Video**

 **Project Description:**

-🔊 WhisperTalk is an audio-to-text model based on the transformer architecture.
+WhisperTalk is an audio-to-text model based on the transformer architecture.
 It is designed to take audio input optionally along with preceding conversations or prompts and generate predictions for the next utterance.
 This model offers several notable features:

 1️⃣ **Comprehensive Understanding**: WhisperTalk understands the content conveyed in audio and generates appropriate responses accordingly.